google/wireit/README.md

 Maintenance LTS (14).
 See [Node releases](https://nodejs.org/en/about/releases/)
 for the schedule.

+Wireit is supported on the npm versions that ship with the above supported Node versions (5 and 6), and on the latest versions of Yarn (1) and pnpm (7).

 ## Related tools

 Wireit shares a number of features with these other great tools, and we highly